trans-travel/trans-travel/us/ga.md

  * Trans medical care is legal for adults
  * Medical care for transgender children is restricted.
-While puberty blockers will be legal, hormone therapy and surgery will be illegal.
+While puberty blockers are legal, hormone therapy and surgery are illegal.
  * The youth healthcare ban is being [challenged in court](https://www.acluga.org/en/press-releases/press-release-georgia-parents-seek-emergency-court-order-blocking-anti-transgender).